 - Partners and Account Payable: The Company has the policy to treat both the trading partner and the creditors fairly, equitably and to maintain honesty in operating business, does not take advantages along with strictly practice in accordance with the trading condition and/or trading agreements.
 In order to enhance good business relationship that benefits both parties.
 The Company is intent on developing and maintaining sustainable relationships with the suppliers mutual trust including set key supplier as a strategic partner. - Competitors: The Company conducts its business within the good competition framework and within the specified law.
 The Company also supports and maintains an ethical code of competition, and refrains from acting in bad faith to the detriment of tis competitors. - Staff: The Company recognizes the importance of all the staff, as they help drive the Company to be able to endlessly improve the business operation further into the future.
 Therefore, the Company emphasized on continuously developing the staff's potential, knowledge, capability, and skills.
 Appropriate remuneration is appraised base on each individual knowledge, capability and skills, which can be compare with other company in the same industry.
 To keep the working environment safe for the lives and properties of its employees.
 The Company treats all staff equitably and fairly. - Shareholders and Investor: The Company focus on the company management for capability, honestly and transparency.
-Disclosure the data to shareholders correctly, completely, timely and equality under the ethics and good corporate governance.
-There are providing opportunities for all relevant parties to access and query information.
-The Company reports on corporate position, operating results, financial and accounting status along with other report are prepared and presented regularly and accurately.
-By communicate the story or point of sale of the company to stakeholder.
-The operating results must be consistent with the information disclosed and treats all shareholders equally in the shareholders' meeting. - Community and society: The Company values the importance of sustainable development of its neighboring communities, the society and environment.
+Disclosure the data to shareholders correctly, Completely and equality under the ethics and good corporate governance.
+The Company reports on corporate position, operating results, financial and accounting status along with other matters are prepared and presented regularly and accurately. - Community and society: The Company values the importance of sustainable development of its neighboring communities, the society and environment.
 So, the Company consistently focuses on instilling awareness of responsibility toward community and society in the Company, supports activities beneficial to society as a whole, and avoids any illegal or unlawful action.
 To adopt a clear corporate social responsibility (CSR) policy, which is implemented across-the-board.